illofon/z1-frontend-developer/README.md

 An attempt to make a digital camera reading using React.

-Node used: 16.13.2
+Node used: 16.13.2 \
-React version: 18.2.0 (woohoo!)
+React version: 18.2.0 (woohoo!) \
-Bootstrapped with create-react-app
+Bootstrapped with create-react-app \

 ## Run project

 In the project directory, you can run:

+### `yarn`

+Installs all the dependencies.
+Needed to move forward :) (make account of the node used version.
+I strongly suggest nvm to manage this.)

 ### `yarn start`